Gruntfuggly/better-cursors/README.md

 `Move Cursors To Previous` - prompts for some text and moves all cursors to the previous instance on the line of the that text

+`Move Cursors To Next With Select` - prompts for some text and moves all cursors to the next instance on the line of the that text with selection

+`Move Cursors To Previous With Select` - prompts for some text and moves all cursors to the previous instance on the line of the that text with selection

 `Move Cursors To First` - prompts for some text and moves all cursors to the first instance on the line of the that text

 `Move Cursors To Last` - prompts for some text and moves all cursors to the last instance on the line of the that text